Serving Colleyville, Mid-Cities, Dallas, Fort Worth, Plano, Southlake, Grapevine, Irving, Arlington, Mansfield, and the surrounding areas.

-There are various types of breast implants, each with their own benefits.
+There are various types of breast implant options, each with their own benefits.
 You can also choose for your implants to be either round or teardrop-shaped and either smooth or textured:

 - Round implants – These can make breasts appear fuller than other types.
-Because they are the same shape all over, there is less risk of rotating out of place.
+Because they are the same shape all over, there is less risk of rotating out of the original implant placement.

 - Teardrop ( or “anatomic”) implants – Designed to mimic the shape of many women’s breasts, these implants are shaped like their name, with less material at the top and a fuller base.

 - Smooth breast – The implants themselves are smooth.
 They can move with the implant pocket, which can look more natural.
 Smooth breast implants may have some visible rippling under the skin.

 - Textured – Textured implants help to form scar tissue that sticks to the implant, preventing the implant from moving around and becoming re-positioned.

 18- to 24-year-old woman treated with breast implant revision